Carlton Ware World

 We separate non-commercial and commercial sites.

-In addition, at the bottom of this page, we list websites for other pottery collectors websites.
+In addition, at the bottom of this page, we list websites for other pottery collectors' websites.
 To go directly to this list click_here.

 Non-commercial sites

-thepotteries.org - last reviewed Dec 2012
+thepotteries.org - last reviewed April 2021

-This is a website on the local history of Stoke-on-Trent.
+A website on the local history of Stoke-on-Trent.
 The page shown when clicking the link is based on an article on Carlton Ware published 1999 in the now defunct magazine Antiques World.
 Inevitably there are some inaccuracies, but for the time surprisingly few.
 The author is quizzical about 20th century pottery selling for larger amounts than some 18th century examples.

 Another page from this site gives an early history of Stoke and includes a map showing Copeland Street.
 To view this page click here.

-Wikipedia - last reviewed Dec 2012
+Wikipedia - last reviewed April 2021

 Commercial Sites

-carltonchina.info -reviewed Dec 2012
+carltonchina.info -reviewed April 2021

 Informative site primarily devoted to china made by Carlton Ware after Wiltshaw & Robinson took over the Vine Pottery of Birks Rawlins in 1928.
 Run by founder members of Carlton Ware World, Derek & Jane Towns, who also offer china for sale.
-Updated when new patterns or shapes are found.

-carltonware.com reviewed Dec 2012
+carltonware.com reviewed April 2021

 A promotional site by ckyk publishing with useful information on pattern and shape numbers, though entries are not error free.
 Some pattern names adopted on the site are not those in general use, which can be confusing.
 To gain full access to this site it is necessary to buy two books.

-The Guinness Collectors Club - reviewed Dec 2012
+The Guinness Collectors Club - reviewed April 2021

-Membership is needed to view the Guinness collectors club Carlton Ware Gallery, but the page link here will take you to their open access page on Carlton Ware fakes.
+Membership, £11 per annum, is needed to view the Guinness collectors club Carlton Ware Gallery, but the page link here will take you to their open access page on Carlton Ware fakes.
 The page shows images of original Carlton Ware but not the fakes of them.

-The Guinness Collectors Club site also has a page titled "Fake Pottery" swoop, which reports on the prosecution of the "pottery pirate", Robert Snow in 1997.
+The Guinness Collectors Club site also has a page titled "Fake Pottery" swoop, which reports on the prosecution of the "pottery pirate", Robert (Bob) Snow in 1997.
 You can only access this from the link to the page above via the internal link called forgers demise.

-Antique 67 - reviewed Dec 2012
+Antique 67 - reviewed April 2021

 A Canadian website with information on Canadian antiques and collectables markets.

-Zeichen - reviewed Dec 2012
+Zeichen - reviewed April 2021

-Specialists in 19th & 20th century ceramics - several pages devoted to Carlton Ware offering a good range of items.
+Specialists in 19th & 20th century ceramics - several pages devoted to Carlton Ware offering a range of items.

-Pristine Antiques & Collectibles
+Pristine Antiques & Collectibles - reviewed April 2021

-Art Ware Collectables
+Art Ware Collectables - reviewed April 2021

 Other Pottery Collectors & Enthusiasts websites

-Listed alphabetically by make or type of pottery
+Listed alphabetically by make or type of pottery.

 Belleek International Collectors Society

-United Kingdom Group established in 1989 - Free.
+United Kingdom Group established in 1989 - £23.50 yearly.

 Clarice Cliff Collectors Club

-Founded in 1982. £25 per year.
+Founded in 1982. £28 per year.

 The Fieldings Crown Devon Collectors Club